julian3rd/julian3rd.github.io/curriculum-vitae.md

 ## Experience

 ### Quantitative Analyst, Product Quality Operations, Google.
-- Combatting spam and abuse of online platforms.

 ### Postdoctoral Fellow, The Children’s Hospital of Philadelphia.
 - Implementation and interpretation of advanced statistical analyses of clinical data.